 - A. All hair inclusions will be blind verified by a second qualified examiner. - B. At the discretion of the examiner or technical reviewer, other hair comparison conclusions may also be blind verified by a second qualified examiner. - When other hair comparison conclusions are selected for blind verification, a notation will be made in the case notes identifying which hair was selected for blind verification. - C. When hair comparison conclusions are blind verified, the second qualified examiner will not know the conclusion of the primary examiner and will not have been consulted by the primary examiner during the examination and comparison process. - D. The primary examiner will identify the items to compare and request a blind verification. - 1.
-The blind verification will be assigned to a second qualified examiner-. - E. When available, multiple known samples will be provided to the blind verifying examiner. - F. For blind verifications, notes supporting the conclusion of the blind verifier will be taken and added to the examination records. - G. Blind verifications will be recorded in Forensic Advantage (FA).
+The blind verification will be assigned to a second qualified examiner. - E. When available, multiple known samples will be provided to the blind verifying examiner. - F. For blind verifications, notes supporting the conclusion of the blind verifier will be taken and added to the examination records.